 - (a) If the [commission] has good cause to believe that a consignor has shipped alcoholic beverages unlawfully into or within this state, the [commission] may give notice in a record to the consignor requiring the consignor to show cause why the consignor should not be prohibited from shipping alcoholic beverages into or within this state.
 If the [commission], after an opportunity for an evidentiary hearing, determines that the consignor shipped alcoholic beverages into or within this state unlawfully, the [commission] may issue an order prohibiting the consignor from additional shipment of alcoholic beverages into or within this state. - (b) The [commission] may give notice in a record to a carrier of an order under subsection (a).
-Beginning 15 days after the date of the notice, and until the carrier receives notice from the [commission] that the order is [rescinded or modified], the carrier may not deliver in this state a package received from the consignor identified in the notice and known by the carrier to contain alcoholic beverages.
+The carrier may not deliver into or within this state a package received by the carrier from the consignor identified in the notice and known by the carrier to contain alcoholic beverages.
+The prohibition on delivery begins 15 days after the date of the notice and ends when the carrier receives notice from the [commission] that the order is [rescinded or modified].